dimasfr/chatbot-wa/README.md

 # chatbot-whatsapp
-This Version only Support with Google Chrome v.84, so if your version's different please download Google Chrome Driver with the same version with your Google Chrome version.
+This ChatBot's only supported with Google Chrome v.84, so if your version's different please download Google Chrome Driver with the same version as your Google Chrome version is.

 Package that you need to install for Python :
 - numpy